CSU Pre-Professor Program (UCI-PREPP)

 I = Instruction, M = Mentoring, C = Campus Culture, S = Service, JR = Job Readiness

-Prepare and teach two class sessions in a course within your field (ideally one lower-division and one upper-division) (I)
+- Prepare and teach two class sessions in a course within your doctoral discipline (ideally one lower-division and one upper-division) (I)

 How to Apply

-Interested doctoral students and postdoctoral scholars will prepare an application and submit the following documents to be reviewed by UCI and CSULB program faculty.
-A PDF with application instructions is available here: Application Instructions.
+Interested doctoral students and postdoctoral scholars will prepare an application and submit the following documents to be reviewed by PREPP program faculty.
+A PDF with application instructions is available here.

 Please prepare the documents listed.
-Once you have them ready, complete the PREPP application and upload your documents to https://tinyurl.com/CSULBPREPP.
-For more program information, contact PREPP@CSULB.EDU.
+Once you have them ready, complete the PREPP application and upload your documents to https://tinyurl.com/CSU-PREPP-UCI-PREPP or more program information, contact PREPP@CSULB.EDU.

 Please upload your most recent CV.

-Include a personal statement (500 words or less) which focuses on the following prompts:
+Include a personal statement (500 words or less) that focuses on the following prompts: